MoxyFoxy/odin-sprawl/README.md

 ```

 ## create
 `create` is another huge core part of the library.
 This procedure allows you to create an n-dimensional slice.
-It's called as if you were making a normal slice, except with sizes!
+It's called as if you were making a normal slice, except with lengths!

 This is not under a procedure group.